Every racehorse is minted with the following set of characteristics:

 The reliability of your racehorse from race to race.

 Your racehorse will perform its best at certain distances.

 The ability for your racehorse to perform on the track when tired, as well as the rate at which it expends energy from racing.

 A racehorse’s ability to breed better offspring than others.
 This is a genetic mutation and is not passed down.

 Racehorses will begin to lose their breeding ability after giving birth to a certain number of offspring.
 This decay depends on its Breed Type and will accumulate in increments.

 Only bred racehorses will be subject to breeding decay.
 Genesis racehorses will not be affected.

-When a racehorse reaches the offspring counts below, their decay level will increase by one and the offspring count will reset to zero.
-Each level of breeding decay slightly reduces the expected abilities of their offspring.
+When a racehorse reaches the offspring counts below, their decay tier will increase by one and the offspring count will reset to zero.
+Each tier of breeding decay slightly reduces the expected abilities of their offspring.